 Gregory O. Tuttle

-After graduating law school, Mr. Tuttle was an associate in the litigation department of Davis Polk & Wardwell LLP.
-Mr. Tuttle then served as a law clerk to the Honorable Allyne R. Ross of the United States District Court, Eastern District of New York, and the Honorable Maryanne Trump Barry of the United States Court of Appeals, Third Circuit.
-Mr. Tuttle thereafter practiced as an associate with the law firm Joseph Hage Aaronson LLC, focusing on commercial litigation, including M&A litigation, partnership disputes, and legal malpractice, before joining Tuttle Yick.
+Greg went on to work as an associate at Davis Polk & Wardwell LLP before he clerked for two federal judges: first, the Honorable Allyne R. Ross of the United States District Court, Eastern District of New York, and then, the Honorable Maryanne Trump Barry of the United States Court of Appeals, Third Circuit.
+He then worked as an associate at the elite law firm Joseph Hage Aaronson LLC, where he focused on commercial litigation, including M&A litigation, partnership disputes, and legal malpractice defense.
+In 2016, Greg joined his brother and Jeffrey Yick — the co-founding partners — to head up Tuttle Yick’s litigation practice.